matt-erhart/augmented-reading/README.md

   - Greys out other symbols
   - Can now highlight text and it will be added to the title of all instances of the symbol
   - click any symbol again to reset colors
-  - adds symbol to clip board for easier ctrl-f
+  - adds symbol to clipboard for easier ctrl-f
 - Clicking a symbol with a definition scrolls to that definition
   - back button scrolls back
 - Hover also focuses the symbols
 - refresh to get a new random set of colors
+- symbol order number / total per symbol in title

 # And then
 - Try out different chunking and coloring defaults